MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/v1-module-mfa-connect-to-exo-powershell.md

 Requirements for installing and using the EXO V2 module are described in [Install and maintain the EXO V2 module](exchange-online-powershell-v2.md#install-and-maintain-the-exo-v2-module).

-> The Exchange Online PowerShell V2 module (EXO V2 module) supports MFA.
+The EXO V2 module supports MFA.
 For instructions, see [Connect to Exchange Online PowerShell](connect-to-exchange-online-powershell.md).
 > For more details on diff versions of Exchange Online Modules, please see- https://techcommunity.microsoft.com/t5/exchange-team-blog/understanding-the-different-versions-of-exchange-online/ba-p/3394487